Email marketing is a powerful tool for cultivating leads.

 Marketing automation drives modern marketing.
 Use email automation rules for your triggered messages.

 Automation rules allow you to create complex workflows based on subscriber actions and other triggers.
-For instance, you can set up an automation rule that will send out a triggered message whenever a subscriber becomes inactive.
+For instance, you can set up an automation rule in your business email server that will send out a triggered message whenever a subscriber becomes inactive.
 You might send out another when someone opens your email marketing campaign but doesn't open any subsequent email messages.
 You can also set up a rule to send out triggered messages at specific times of the day or days of the week (e.g. on Wednesdays between 5 pm and 6 pm).

 6. Roll Out The Red Carpet To New Subscribers With A Welcome Series